 I just need to be practical and keep them in mind.
 One other thing I have a lot of is storage.
 Storage can make a huge difference when you want to declutter or have access to things.
 With two kids I have a lot of toys to hide and need a lot of space.
 We live in a small home and I try to utilize all of my small space.

-Take a look at the new cabinet I just redid.
+Take a look at the new cabinet I just refurbished.
 I needed more space for some of their toys and arts and crafts supplies.
-Head over to this blog post for the whole project.
+Head over to this blog post about the DIY project.

 Once you’re ready to start gathering your larger items and furniture, remember that function should be your primary focus.
 Let your furniture and storage options take center stage in the room, above anything else.
 Once those are in place you can keep adding to the room.